merde-libertas/merdecoin/merdecoin-v0.01/doc/dnsseed-policy.md

 Expectations for DNS Seed operators
 ====================================

-Bitcoin Core attempts to minimize the level of trust in DNS seeds, but DNS seeds still pose a small amount of risk for the network.
+Merdecoin Core attempts to minimize the level of trust in DNS seeds, but DNS seeds still pose a small amount of risk for the network.
 As such, DNS seeds must be run by entities which have some minimum level of trust within the Merdecoin community.